 Sales Hacker has 2 different segments for lead nurturing.

 Before starting to send them any offers, Sales Hacker passes you through drip email series based on your interests.
 They don’t send any offers like many companies do because this doesn’t work.

-Before the subscriber is considered to be activated they need to meet several engagement criteria: complete onboarding survey, get classified in the database, time bounce – subscribers must be on the list for 90 days and you sign up to a webinar or read the long-form guide for 1m 30 sec.
+Before the subscriber is considered to be activated they need to meet several engagement criteria: complete an onboarding survey, get classified in the database, time bounce – subscribers must be on the list for 90 days and you sign up for a webinar or read the long-form guide for 1m 30 sec.